 Amazon Prime launched in 2005 as an Amazon membership service offering free two-day shipping.

-It now has more than 150 million members across 19 countries.
+It gained limited customer traction during the first years, but after 2011 it started quickly taking off and now has more than 200 million members across 19 countries.

-Amazon Prime membership has evolved beyond free shipping.
-And now includes streaming, shopping and other benefits.
+Prime membership has evolved and now includes streaming, shopping, reading, and other benefits besides free shipping.

-You’ll find out the latest information about Amazon Prime’s growth and usage in this roundup.
-After reading these stats, you’ll better understand how Amazon manages to generate over $25 billion from subscription fees alone.
+You’ll find out the latest information about Amazon Prime growth and usage data in this roundup.
+After reading these stats, you’ll better understand how Amazon manages to register over $25 billion from subscription fees alone.

 Here’s a breakdown of what we’ll cover: